tfmukles/astroplate/content/index.md

     url: ""

 componetList:
-  - component:
-      title: A powerful shared inbox that feels just like email.
+  - title: A powerful shared inbox that feels just like email.
     desc: Astroplate intuitive shared inbox makes it easy forteam members torgiing prioritize and solveGustormer requests- all in familiar interfaceprioritize interfaceprioritize and solve.
     image: /images/shared-img.png
     features:
       - "Never forget an upcoming renewal"
       - "On-boarding: Give access to all apps in one go"
       - "Automate SaaS procurement"
       - "Consolidate apps with overlapping functions"
-  - component:
-      title: Bring all your tools together  for provide  amazing support.
+  - title: Bring all your tools together  for provide  amazing support.
     image: /images/toggether-support.png
     features:
       - Built for the Distributed Workplace.
 Discover Every App.
 Cut Spend.
 Automate SaaS Ops.
       - The only platform built for today's complex SaaS reality.
 Tackle your toughest SaaS challenges.
       - the game by empowering your entire organization.

-  - component:
-      title: A powerful shared inbox that feels just like email.
+  - title: A powerful shared inbox that feels just like email.
     desc: Astroplate intuitive shared inbox makes it easy forteam members torgiing prioritize and solveGustormer requests- all in familiar interfaceprioritize interfaceprioritize and solve.
     image: "/images/shared-email.png"
     features:
       - Never forget an upcoming renewal
       - On-boarding Give access to all apps in one go

 # Recent Customer
 recentCustomer: